rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 Locks help prevent race conditions, but if not used carefully your process might be blocked indefinitely.

-**Deadlock** occurs when a process can't complete because it locks a resource necessesary for some other process to complete, and vice versa.
+**Deadlock** occurs when a process can't complete because it locks a resource necessary for some other process to complete, and vice versa.

 To exhibit deadlock imagine the following code where we increment two variables, x and y: